intuition-dev/INTUITION/src/README.md

 This will create index.html.

 Of course you can use regular Pug syntax to include other Pug files; or Markdown.
-(MetaBake markdown flavor includes CSS support):
+(MetaBake&trade; markdown flavor includes CSS support):
 ```pug
     body
         div